 Why UNC Gillings?

 International students make up about 10 percent of our student body, which is about 150 to 170 students each year.
 Throughout our 75-year history, students and faculty from every corner of the world have made enormous contributions to the School’s legacy of discovery, leadership and impact.
 Our School is the #1 public school of public health and one of the top two public health schools in the U.S. Join us and study in an atmosphere that combines intellectual challenge with warmth, caring and support.
 Whatever your field of study, a degree from the Gillings School carries enormous prestige around the world.
-Check out our video below and learn why UNC Gillings is a great experience for our international students!
+Learn why international students chose UNC’s Gillings School of Global Public Health.

 If you’re interested in learning more about our programs, please fill out our prospective student inquiry form.